By John Barry III

 Avalanche is a 54-foot trimaran sailing yacht, designed and built as an offshore racing boat, that has been modified for fast, long distance, blue water, ocean crossings.
 Avalanche was purchased immediately after she won the TransPac Race for a second time.
 The TransPac Race is a 2,000- mile, single-handed sailing race from San Francisco to Hawaii.

 The Around the World expedition began Dec.
-16, 2011 with the boat sailing under the Golden Gate Bridge in San Francisco Bay with a dangerous coating of ice on her deck.
+16, 2011 with the cross chartering yachts sailing under the Golden Gate Bridge in San Francisco Bay with a dangerous coating of ice on her deck.
 Avalanche plunged out into the Pacific Ocean winter and bolted south towards her first warm weather landfall at Cabo San Lucas, Mexico.

 Pagosa Springs sailors Kenny Daniels, Karin Kohake and Nicki Alley joined the expedition at Cabo San Lucas.
 Their first passage was a 36-hour, overnight blue water crossing of the Sea of Cortez to mainland Mexico.
 Then, the crew island- and cove-hopped their way down the west coast of Central America.

 The sea conditions varied from dead calm to horrific storms with wind velocities of up to 42 mph.
 Due to Avalanche ’s small crew requirement, all crew members were required to stand their watches and perform every duty, including manning the helm, trimming sails, navigating and food preparation, and to perform yacht, sail, and diesel repairs, especially during the three intense storms Avalanche faced during her passage to Panama.
 The turbulence often jiggles something out of place and it requires trained people to notice exactly what is wrong.